ricardoom/dominotrono/content/about/cv.md

 ## Skills and Expertise

 - Code: HTML / CSS / Javascript / git
-- Design: Adobe CS / Sketch / InVision
+- Design: Adobe CS / Sketch
-- UX: Wireframing / Prototyping / Responsive Design / Accessibility
+- UX: Wire-framing / Prototyping / Responsive Design / Accessibility
 - Methods: Agile / Data Driven / User Testing
-- Static Site Generators (Hugo, Jekyll)
+- Static Site Generator Hugo

 ## Professional Accomplishments:

-## Freelance Designer and Developer, Brooklyn NY,  2018 - 2020
+### Freelance Designer and Developer, Brooklyn NY,  2018 - 2021

+**Decolonizing New Mexico**

+- Design and development of fully functional website

+- Technologies used include, Hugo, Netlify, Forestry.io

+- All design and prototyping work completed in Adobe XD

-**Il Corvo Pasta ~ Il Nido at the Alki Homestead, Seattle WA, 2018**
+**Il Nido at the Alki Homestead, Seattle WA, 2018 - 2020**

+- End to end project development and execution

+- Designed and developed the website for a new restaurant concept and location

 - Consultation, Development, User Experience Design, Branding Strategy

+**FYLE**

+-

-## New York Public Library, New York, NY 2015 – 2018
+### New York Public Library, New York, NY 2015 – 2018

 **Product Design and Development**